BrickMMO/tasks/accounts.markdown

 [BrickMMO Flow](https://flow.brickmmo.com/) is a basic project management platform used to track your [BrickMMO](https://brickmmo.com/) tasks.

 ## Steps

+To complete this task, please follow these steps:

 1. Register for a [GitHub](https://github.com) account and complete your [GitHub](https://github.com) profile.